jinghongbo/ambari-cassandra-service/README.md

 - Then you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard:

 On bottom left -> Actions -> Add service -> check Cassandra -> Next -> check nodes to be present in the cluster and act as client-> Next -> Change any config you like (e.g. install dir, memory sizes, num containers or values in cassandra.yaml) -> Next -> Deploy
 Add the Ip address of all the seed nodes in the ring.
 It can be 1 to many.
-Add comma separated IP/Hostname value in quotes
+Add comma separated IP/Hostname value in quotes.

+If you want to specify a different path for data directories on master node and slaves nodes change this parameters.
+- master_nodes_ips ('none' if all nodes must have the same config (slave_data_file_directories will be used), comma separated values instead.)
+- master_data_file_directories [comma separated values]
+- slave_data_file_directories [comma separated values]

  ![Image](../master/screenshots/Initial-config.png?raw=true)

-- On successful deployment you will see the Cassaandra service as part of Ambari stack and will be able to start/stop the service from here:
+- On successful deployment you will see the Cassandra service as part of Ambari stack and will be able to start/stop the service from here:
  ![Image](../master/screenshots/Installed-service-stop.png?raw=true)

 - You can see the parameters you configured under 'Configs' tab